 Other medications and intravenous fluids will be used to treat symptoms such as brain swelling, shock, and seizures.
 Some people may need to stay in the hospital, depending on the severity of the illness and the treatment needed.

 Early diagnosis and treatment of bacterial meningitis is essential to prevent permanent neurological damage.
 Viral meningitis is usually not serious, and symptoms should disappear within 2 weeks with no lasting complications.

 - Buildup of fluid between the skull and brain (subdural effusion)

 If you think that you or your child has symptoms of meningitis, get emergency medical help immediately.
 Early treatment is key to a good outcome.

-The pneumococcal conjugate vaccine is now a routine childhood immunization and is very effective at preventing pneumococcal meningitis.
+The pneumococcal spinal meningitis vaccine is now a routine childhood immunization and is very effective at preventing pneumococcal meningitis.

 Household members and others in close contact with people who have meningococcal meningitis should receive preventive antibiotics to avoid becoming infected themselves.

 The meningococcal vaccination is recommended for:

 - Adolescents ages 11 – 12 and adolescents entering high school (about age 15) who have not already received the vaccination.